William H. Block Co.: Merger

 Lazarus closed the downtown Illinois Street store in 1993.
 In 2003, the Illinois Street store building's upper seven floors were converted into residential apartments and the ground floor remained retail; the building complex is called The Block.

-At three mall locations (Greenwood Park, Washington Square, and Lafayette Square) that had both Lazarus and Block's stores, Lazarus liquidated the stock in the former Block's stores and sold the leases for the smaller of the two stores at each location to Montgomery Wards.
+At three mall locations (Greenwood Park, Washington Square, and Lafayette Square) that had both Lazarus and Block's stores, Lazarus liquidated the stock in the former Block's stores and sold the leases for the smaller of the two stores at each location to Montgomery Ward.

 In total, five Block's locations were immediately closed upon merger.
 The stores in downtown Springfield and at the open air Southern Plaza shopping Center were also closed.
 The Springfield location remained vacant for over a decade while the Southern Plaza building was demolished and replaced with a Kroger grocery store.

 By 2005, none of the former Block's locations still existed to be able to be rebranded as Macy's, the final successor organization to Block's.